darkobuvac/jenkins-docker/README.md

 ###### Enable Jenkins to render HTML files

 - To enable jenkins to render generated HTML reports, *Content Security Policy* needs to be change.
 To enable this, go to *Manage Jenkins > Script Console*.
-In console past the following command and enable HTML rendering:
+In console past the following command and click run:
   ```bash
   System.setProperty("hudson.model.DirectoryBrowserSupport.CSP", "")
   ```